Northrop N-3PB Nomad: Combat use

-In an effort to publicize the N-3PB operations, the British Air Ministry circulated a report that two Norwegian-flown aircraft had been involved in the attack on the German battleship Bismarck on 21–22 May 1941, but it was merely an example of wartime propaganda.
+To publicize the N-3PB operations, the British Air Ministry circulated a report that two Norwegian-flown aircraft had been involved in the attack on the German battleship Bismarck on 21–22 May 1941 but this was a lie.
 Despite many aviation historians disputing the claim, it still appears in current accounts of the sinking of the Bismarck.

-No. 330(N) was formed on 25 April 1941 and received its first of 18 N-3PBs on 19 May, two days before the attack on the Bismark but didn't fly until 2 June 1941 and their first official operational flight wasn't until 23 June 1941.
-No. 330(N) Squadron began supplementing the N-3PBs with Consolidated Catalina flying boats in 1942, and both the Catalina and the N-3PB began to be displaced in February 1943 by the arrival of the more capable Short Sunderland.
+No. 330 (N) was formed on 25 April 1941 and received the first of 18 N-3PBs on 19 May, two days before the attack on the Bismark but did not fly until 2 June 1941 and their first official operational sortie took place 23 June 1941.
+No. 330 (N) Squadron began supplementing the N-3PBs with Consolidated Catalina flying boats in 1942 and both the Catalina and the N-3PB began to be displaced in February 1943 by the arrival of the more capable Short Sunderland.
 Flying boats allowed for longer patrols to be carried out, and had superior seakeeping qualities to the N-3PB.
-The surviving N-3PBs continued to operate alongside the Catalinas, flying fighter patrol, escort and antisubmarine operations off Iceland's east coast until early 1943.
-Throughout the transition to other types, the squadron's C-Flight maintained an "all-Northrop" unit, predominately involved in secondary roles including army cooperation, transport, air-sea rescue, ice reconnaissance and ambulance roles.
-In early 1943, No. 330(N)'s crews relocated to Oban, Scotland, aboard the troop ship Leinster.
+The surviving N-3PBs continued to operate alongside the Catalinas, flying fighter patrol, escort and anti-submarine operations off the east coast of Iceland until early 1943.
+Throughout the transition to other types, the squadron's C Flight maintained an "all-Northrop" unit, predominately involved in secondary roles including army cooperation, transport, air-sea rescue, ice reconnaissance and air ambulance.
+In early 1943, the crews of 330 (N) moved to Oban, Scotland, aboard the troop ship Leinster.
 Two of the remaining N-3PBs flew to Oban.
-The eight aircraft left behind on Iceland were scrapped in Reykjavik between December 1942 – April 1943.
+The eight aircraft left behind in Iceland were scrapped in Reykjavik between December 1942 and April 1943.

-Throughout its combat service from 23 June 1941 – 30 March 1943, No. 330(N)'s N-3PBs carried out 1,1011 operational sorties, totalling 3,512 hours flying time.
+Throughout its combat service from 23 June 1941 to 30 March 1943, No. 330 (N) Squadron carried out 1,1011 operational N-3PB sorties of 3,512 hours flying time.
 Although the eight attacks they carried out on U-boats proved inconclusive, N-3PB escort patrols and antisubmarine sweeps were an important part of the Allied effort in keeping the North Atlantic sea lanes open.
-After the end of the type's combat service on Iceland, the Norwegian naval authorities considered basing two N-3PBs on Svalbard, an Arctic archipelago previously known as Spitzbergen.
-A German naval raid on 8 September 1943 resulted in the deployment being cancelled.
+After the end of the type's combat service in Iceland, the Norwegian naval authorities considered basing two N-3PBs on Svalbard, an Arctic archipelago previously known as Spitzbergen.
+Operation Zitronella, a German naval raid on 8 September 1943, resulted in the deployment being cancelled.